 So many do not know the difference between “good” and “well.”

-I often think about the legacy I want to leave behind, and truth be told, I would LOVE if my legacy included helping the citizens of the US learn the difference between “good” and “well.”
+I often think about the legacy I want to leave behind, and truth be told, I would LOVE if my legacy included helping English speakers learn the difference between “good” and “well.”

 When I taught this concept in my English classes, I challenged my students to teach five others, thus, helping me start my legacy.